 For each Priority Mail Express item, the mailer must complete Label 11-B or Label 11-F, Label 11-HFPU for Hold for Pickup service, or a single-ply Priority Mail Express label generated through Click-N-Ship or a USPS-approved method.
 Mailers authorized to present 1-Day or 2-Day Priority Mail Express items using a Priority Mail Express Manifesting System are required to follow label preparation procedures in Publication 97, Priority Mail Express Manifesting Technical Guide.

-[6-23-19] For editions of Priority Mail Express Label 11-B or Label 11-F printed on or after January 2012, a mailer sending a Priority Mail Express item, and requiring a signature, must instruct USPS to provide a signature by checking the “signature required” box on Label 11-B or Label 11-F or indicating a signature is requested on a single-ply commercial label.
+For editions of Priority Mail Express Label 11-B or Label 11-F printed on or after January 2012, a mailer sending a Priority Mail Express item, and requiring the addressee’s signature, must instruct USPS to obtain a signature from the addressee upon delivery of the item by checking the “signature required” box on Label 11-B or Label 11-F or indicating signature is requested on single-ply commercial label.
 If the signature required box is selected, an image of the signature will be provided to mailers when accessing delivery information.
 A mailer must select signature service for Priority Mail Express COD, or Priority Mail Express with additional insurance.